 Numerous anthology appearances include 60 Indian Poets (Penguin); The Bloodaxe Book of Contemporary Indian Poets; The HarperCollins Book of English Poetry; Both Sides of the Sky (National Book Trust), We Speak in Changing Languages (Sahitya Akademi); Interior Decoration: poems by 54 women from 10 languages (Women Unlimited); and The Literary Review Indian Poetry Issue (New Jersey: Fairleigh Dickinson University).
 She edited the anthology Sweeping the Front Yard (SPARROW 2010), a collection of poetry and prose by women writing in English, Malayalam, Telugu and Urdu.

 Her poetry has been translated into German, Swiss-German, Welsh, Scots, French, Gaelic, Estonian, Arabic, Portuguese, Frisian, Maltese, Slovenian, Galician, Tamil, Manipuri, Kannada, Marathi, Gujarati, Bangla and Bambaiyya; and her children’s fiction into Welsh and Icelandic.
 Sampurna was the 2012 Charles Wallace Writer-in-Residence from India at the University of Kent, Canterbury.
 Dirty Love (Penguin, 2013), is her collection of short stories about Bombay/Mumbai; and Selected Poems (Harper Perennial, 2014) is her translation of the Bengali poet Joy Goswami, which was shortlisted for the inaugural Khushwant Singh Memorial Prize for Poetry.
-She is a Creative Fellow at Aberystwyth University and the Poetry Editor for the print magazine The Indian Quarterly.
+She is Poetry Editor for the print magazine The Indian Quarterly.

-You can find more about her work and writing at her official website.
+You can find more about her work and writing on her official website.